-Winner of Regional Children’s Reporting Awards announced
+Winners of MISA Children’s Reporting Awards for Southern Africa

 4 DECEMBER 2013, WINDHOEK, NAMIBIA – On Friday 29 November 2013, the Media Institute of Southern Africa (MISA) and Save the Children International announced this year’s winners of the Regional Children’s Reporting Awards, during a ceremony held at the Taj Pamodzi hotel in Lusaka, Zambia.

 The Minister for Information and Broadcasting Services, Mwansa Kapeya, presented the awards and used the occasion to urge media to highlight successes and positive stories about youth development, instead of only presenting children as victims.

 The award for best Print Feature was awarded to Bobby Kabango of Malawi, for his investigative piece, Marriages keep Balaka girls out of school, which was published in Malawian newspaper, Nation on Sunday.
 The judges were impressed with the journalist’s efforts to represent all the relevant voices in this story and to present an element of hope and triumph as the main subject stood up against her community and showed a commitment to her education.

 Malawi also picked up the Radio Documentary award, which went to Chikondi Mphande for her story titled, Culture compromising children’s right to education.
 One of the adjudicators, Mr Mbongeni Mbingo, said the judging panel was impressed by this professional, engaging and informed documentary where all voices were considered.
 “The documentary presented the real problem and its serious impact on both the community and the nation as a whole; showed how the problem was being tackled; and presented solutions” he said.